espruino/BangleApps/apps/mmind/README.md

 ## Requests

-This is the first version, things to add:
+This is the first version, things to add are:/
-...
-Add a menu to change game options like the number of colors, allow double colors, 5 pins per row.
-Add feature to drag screen up and down to see more scores.
+Add a menu to change game options like the number of colors, allow double colors, 5 pins per row./ Add feature to drag screen up and down to see more scores./ Timer and high score./
-Times and high score

 ## Creator